R0bertas/prompt_hostinger/README.md

 Future update suggestions:

 0. Use oauth for authentication
-1. Add diferent language detect model
+1. Add specific language detect model
 2. Add more test cases
 3. Add pydantic for validation
 4. Add limitation for number_of_variants